JazminRM/aDNA_SummerCourse_UCPH/Exercises/Login2Mjolnir.md

 cat /projects/course_1/people/clx746/Data/testFile.txt
 ```

-Open a new terminal window and go into the directory where you want to download the file (in the example, I am downloading it in my Desktop):
+Open a new terminal window and go into the directory where you want to download the file (in the example, I am downloading it to my Desktop):
 ```{bash, eval = FALSE}
 # go to the local directory:
 cd /Users/Jazmin/Desktop